 How does the commencement committee know to mail commencement materials to students?
 The Commencement Committee only mails information to students that have completed an application for degree and been approved as a candidate for degree by their respective academic dean’s office.

 If I receive correspondence from the commencement committee does that mean I will graduate?
 No. For students completing course work or other degree requirements in the term they graduate (campus Spring semester, online Spring 2, online Fall 2, or campus Fall semester), all coursework has to be completed before final approval.
 This also means that comprehensive exam scores and Praxis test scores must be on file.

 If I am unsure if I have completed all my degree requirements, who should I call?
 A student with questions about his/her degree requirements should contact the academic dean about his/her degree requirement.
 The commencement committee chairperson does not have this information and cannot answer a student’s academic questions.

 If I have questions about the commencement ceremony, who should I call?
-Questions concerning the commencement ceremony should be directed to Dr. Tina Jones, chair of the Commencement Committee and the Dean of the Division of Educational Outreach.
-She can be reached at (205) 652-3833 or email@example.com.
+Questions concerning the commencement ceremony should be directed to Dr. Tina Jones, chair of the Commencement Committee and the Executive Director of the Division of Economic Development and Outreach.
+She can be reached at (205) 652-3833 or firstname.lastname@example.org.

 What is the difference between transcripts and a diploma?
 A diploma is a symbol of the commencement ceremony itself; therefore, the date on the diploma corresponds with the date of the commencement exercises.
 A student’s transcripts are the official record of completion of degree requirements.
 Typically, it is the transcripts that employers ask to see when seeking proof of the degrees held by an employee.
 Transcripts will also record the term in which a student completed all degree requirements.